gaurangkhera/Kintsugi/PROJECT_SUMMARY.md

 - **Borders**: Yellow with low opacity
 - **Cards**: Dark gray with yellow borders

-## 🔐 Security & Authentication
+## Security & Authentication

 - Clerk handles all authentication
 - JWT tokens validated by Convex
-- User creation automatic on first sign-in
+- User creation is automatic on first sign-in
-- Mode stored in database, not client-side
+- Mode stored in database (not client-side)
 - All mutations require authentication
 - Users can only access their own data

-## 🚀 Key Features
+## Key Features

-### ✅ Implemented
+### Implemented
 1. **Dual-mode interface** with distinct themes
 2. **Secret trigger phrase** detection in journal
 3. **Animated transition** between modes